wix-incubator/wix-rest-docs/all/guides/email-marketing/docs/TriggeredEmailsIntro.md

 A Triggered Email allows you to send a personalized message to a site member or a contact.

-For more information, learn more about how to [create a Triggered Email](https://support.wix.com/en/article/creating-a-triggered-email) in the Business Manager.
+For more information, learn more about how to [create a Triggered Email](https://support.wix.com/en/article/creating-a-triggered-email) in the dashboard.

 Current Limitations:
 1. The API supports sending an email to 1 contact at a time.